 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/ expenditure) until then.
-The City has reported deferred outflows of resources related to pensions, deferred outflows of resources related to OPEB, and deferred loss on refunding in this category.
+The City has reported deferred outflows of resources related to pensions, OPEB and deferred loss on refunding in this category.